AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 “Does no one else know?”
 Williams asked.

 “Other than me, the true purpose of the Federal Reserve is revealed only to the President, a few of his trusted advisors, my foreign counterparts, and previous Fed chairs,” Powell said.
 “And just so you know, I’m breaching protocol by talking to you both.
-I’m doing it because I believe that there’s a special destiny that comes with leading the New York Fed and the Ender line.”
+I’m doing it because I believe that there’s a special destiny that comes with leading the New York Fed and with the Ender line.”

 “Thanks,” Williams said.
 “But I’m not sure how I can help.”

 “Me neither,” Alex added.

 “To be frank with you, I’m not exactly sure what we should do either.
 But John, I’ve always known you to have a good head on your shoulders.
 And Alex, you showed resolve by responding quickly to my call.
-I know we can think of something together.”
+I’m sure we can work through this together.”

 “Okay,” Williams agreed timidly.
 Powell could be overbearing at times.

-“And we’re going to have to meet in person, the three of us, more often than our quarterly FOMC committee meetings.”
+“And we’re going to have to meet in person, the three of us, more often than our quarterly FOMC meetings.”

 “Sure.”
-The weight of the country on his shoulders, along with the burden of long commutes to the capital, brought Williams a sense of dread.
+The weight of the country pressed on Williams’s shoulders, and the burden of long commutes to the capital gave him a sense of dread.
 “Whatever it takes.”

 “So,” Powell asked.
 “Any questions?”

 Alex and Williams shook their heads mutely.

 “Oh, it’s getting late now,” Powell said, glancing over his watch.
 “Would either of you care to join me for an early supper?
 Some of Draghi’s proteges will be there and it would be good to make introductions.
-Eventually, I will need to speak to Mario and warn him.”
+We’ll eventually need to confer with Mario to warn him.”

-“I think I’ll pass, I’ve met all of them anyway,” Williams said reluctantly.
-“Also need some time to process all of this.”
+“I think I’ll pass, I’ve met most of them anyway,” Williams said reluctantly.
+“Also need some time to process all this.”

 “Have a good one, John,” Powell waved.